 In a nutshell, the external reputation of your organization is tied to the passion people have for your company on the inside.

 But what’s the real, tangible benefit of investing in organizational culture?

-No matter the industry, companies need an intentional organizational culture to remain profitable, and many industry leaders are ten steps ahead in this regard.
+No matter the industry, companies need an intentional organizational culture to remain profitable, and many leaders are ten steps ahead in this regard.

-Their mantra: “We believe that, if we treat our employees right, they will treat our customers right, and in turn that results in increased business and profits that make everyone happy.”
+Their mantra: “We believe that if we treat our employees right, they will treat our customers right, and in turn that results in increased business and profits that make everyone happy.”

-Those facts, among many others, prove the need for an intentional organizational culture.
+These examples, among many others, prove the need for an intentional organizational culture.
 But how is that done?

 Vitamins vs. Painkillers

-1. Focus Groups and Surveys
+1. Focus Groups & Surveys

 Start with an anonymous, company-wide survey to get a reading of what could be improved with your culture, and what could stay the same.
 Ask a mix of qualitative and quantitative questions and set benchmarks for measurable growth later on.

 Once survey results are in, implement focus groups of 12–15 employees of various ages, demographics, seniorities and tenures, and choose a moderator to host an open conversation and collect responses.